 - If you are a new employee enrolling a spouse (including a domestic partner or partner in a civil union) or dependent child(ren)in the Plan for the first time, then you must attach copies of your marriage certificate, domestic partnership papers, birth certificate(s) and/or guardianship papers of your child(ren) to your enrollment records form.
 You may obtain an enrollment form from the Plan office or you may click here to download this form and instructions.

-- If you are a long-standing member and you recently married, added a domestic partner or recently became a parent, then you must complete a "Change of Status Card" adding your new family members to your file.
-Be sure to attach copies of the appropriate documents to the card before returning it to the Plan.
+- If you are a long-standing member and you recently married, added a domestic partner or recently became a parent, then you must complete a "Change of Status Form" adding your new family members to your file.
+Be sure to attach copies of the appropriate documents to the form before returning it to the Plan.
 You may request a Change of Status Form from the Plan office or click here to download one.

-- If the change in dependent status is due to a death, separation, divorce or dissolution of a domestic partnership, you must notify the Plan office of this, on a change of status card, but documents are not necessary.
+- If the change in dependent status is due to a death, separation, divorce or dissolution of a domestic partnership, you must notify the Plan office of this, on a change of status form, but documents are not necessary.

 - If you are changing your status, please consider updating your beneficiary information by requesting a change of beneficiary form from the Plan office or click here to download the beneficiary form.

 - To terminate your enrolled dependent(s) (age 19-26) for DC37 Health & Security Plan supplemental benefits, for any reason, you may obtain a “Termination form” from the Plan office or you may click here to download this form.

 Most of these benefits also cover your legal spouse (including domestic partner or partner in a civil union) and children (called dependents).